Equality at HYY

 - If the harasser is a member of staff, contact the University’s harassment contact persons.

-- If the harassment occurs in a student organisation’s activities or premises, primarily contact the people involved in the organisation in question and, if needed, HYY’s harassment contact persons.
+- If the harassment occurs in a student organisation’s activities or premises, primarily contact the people involved in the organisation in question and, if needed, fill in HYY’s form for reporting problems or misconduct.

-- If the harassment occurs in HYY’s activities or similar situations, you can contact HYY’s harassment contact persons.
+- If the harassment occurs in HYY’s activities or similar situations, you can fill in HYY’s form for reporting problems or misconduct.

 - If you suspect that a crime has been committed, always contact the police.